-Review the etiology of Dandy-Walker malformation.
+Identify the etiology of Dandy-Walker malformation.

 Many patients remain clinically asymptomatic for years, while others may present with a variety of comorbidities leading to earlier diagnosis.
 Treatment is generally focused on alleviating hydrocephalus and posterior fossa symptoms, often including surgical interventions like ventriculoperitoneal and cystoperitoneal shunting.

 Rare mutations have been described in some genes including FOXC1 (in locus 6p25.3), ZIC1, and ZIC4 (in locus 3q24), FGF17, LAMC1, and NID1.

-Some institutions have an estimated mortality rate of 12 to 50%.
+Some institutions have an estimated mortality rate of 12% to 50%.
 Treatment of hydrocephalus with shunting substantially improves mortality.
 Fetal mortality directly correlates with the presence of extra-CNS abnormalities.

 The majority of cases are sporadic.
 However, some may result from chromosomal aneuploidy, Mendelian disorders, and environmental exposures, including congenital rubella and fetal alcohol exposure.
 This condition underscores the intricate interplay between genetic and environmental factors in brain development.

 History and Physical

-A case series of 42 patients with DWM, showed hydrocephaly in all patients at the time of diagnosis, vermian hypoplasia in 88%, and cerebellar hypoplasia in 59%.
+A case series of 42 patients with DWM showed hydrocephaly in all patients at the time of diagnosis, vermian hypoplasia in 88% and cerebellar hypoplasia in 59%.

 Measurement of the cisterna magna forms part of the ultrasound evaluation of the fetal brain.
-A case series showed an upper limit of normal of 10 mm, and a mean size of 5 plus or minus 3 mm at 15 or more gestational weeks.
+A case series showed an upper limit of normal of 10 mm and a mean size of 5 plus or minus 3 mm at 15 or more gestational weeks.
 A prominent cisterna magna during prenatal fetal ultrasound evaluation may raise concern for congenital posterior fossa abnormalities.
 However, as an isolated finding, a prominent cisterna magna is unlikely to be clinically significant if the patient presents no other abnormalities.

 Karyotype and postnatal imaging should be offered for all patients with prenatal imaging findings consistent with DWM to confirm findings and search for other possibly associated abnormalities.